Growli

 Monstera deliciosa

 Monstera is a climbing tropical aroid from Central American rainforests.
 Indoors it wants bright indirect light, chunky aroid mix, and a moss pole to develop its famous fenestrated leaves.
 Water when the top 2-3 cm of soil is dry.
-It is mildly toxic to cats and dogs because of insoluble calcium oxalates.
+It is toxic to cats and dogs because of insoluble calcium oxalates.

 Pothos